-One of the most important decisions a leader can make in her/his role is “stay or leave,” but it is amazing how many otherwise very competent, seemingly successful people make a terrible decision.
+One of the most important decisions a leader can make in their role is “stay or leave.”
+Still, it is amazing how many otherwise very competent, seemingly successful people make a terrible decision.
 Be strategic with this decision.
 Is the feeling of career crisis due to a:

 - Struggling business model?